 - 9.1 Competitors in Juvenile, Junior, Youth, Adult and Senior New comer, Pre-Bronze, Bronze, Silver and Gold events must limit their groups and amalgamations to only figures taught in the equivalent medal grades.
 These Syllabi for the New Comer to Gold grades will be approved by the ODS Executive.
 ODS will inform the membership through mailings as new versions are published - 9.2 While it is recognized that some of the Syllabus figures can be danced in more than one of the dances on an inter-related basis.
-This inter-relation of figures will NOT be allowed in competition. - 9.3 In all Latin American dances, the figures must be danced with conventional hold and technique or any modern deviation of the hold, which does not fundamentally change the basic technique of the figures danced. - 9.4 For all New Comer, Pre-Bronze, Bronze, Silver and Gold competitions, a penalty judge must be present in addition to the normally required judges. - 9.5 There are no figure restrictions in the Pre-Championship and Championship grades.
+This inter-relation of figures will NOT be allowed in competition. - 9.3 In all Latin American dances, the figures must be danced with conventional hold and technique or any modern deviation of the hold, which does not fundamentally change the basic technique of the figures danced.
+For Latin Competitions, IDTA styling or foot positions can be used.
+(See Walter Laird's Latin Technique book) - 9.4 For all New Comer, Pre-Bronze, Bronze, Silver and Gold competitions, a penalty judge must be present in addition to the normally required judges.

+9.5 There are no figure restrictions in the Pre-Championship and Championship grades.